barryclark/jekyll-now/_posts/2017-10-22-logistic-regression.md

  ![Loss Function](../assets/13.png)

- Let us assume a function $y = mx + z$, here y is a function of two variables x and z hence the partial derivative of y with respect to z represents differentiating y with respect to z by keeping x constant.
+ Let us assume a function $$y = mx + z$$, here y is a function of two variables x and z hence the partial derivative of y with respect to z represents differentiating y with respect to z by keeping x constant.

-  Since we need to minimize our loss function(L) , we need to find its gradient ,hence we  need to find $\frac{\partial L}{\partial w}$ and $\frac{\partial L}{\partial b}$ since L is a function of w and b so minimizes for a particular value of w and b as we  saw in the graph of J vs w and b.
+  Since we need to minimize our loss function(L), we need to find its gradient, hence we need to find $$\frac{\partial L}{\partial w}$$ and $$\frac{\partial L}{\partial b}$$ since L is a function of w and b so minimizes for a particular value of w and b as we saw in the graph of J vs w and b.
   So as we can see from this computational graph, our loss function is a function of a which in turn is function of z where z is a function of w, x and b.( in this example we have assumed only two features so dealing with only two weights w1 and w2).
 Hence $$\frac{\partial L}{\partial w}= \frac{\partial L}{\partial a}.\frac{\partial a}{\partial z}.\frac{\partial z}{\partial w}$$

    on solving we get